-Many are migrant workers abandoned by their boat captains after the government passed a moratorium on foreign fishing five months ago, according to the International Organization for Migration, which released the figure Friday.
+Many are migrant workers abandoned by their boat captains after the Indonesian government passed a moratorium on foreign fishing five months ago, according to the International Organization for Migration in Indonesia, which released the number Friday.
 However, others have been trapped on the islands for years, after being dumped by fishing boats or escaping into the jungle.

 "This is the worst moment in our life right now," one former slave told the AP, which is not releasing the names of the men for their safety.
 "It is even worse than being in hell.
 We have to work every day to survive. ...
 There is no hope for us anymore."

 The AP reported earlier this week that slaves — some of them beaten and locked in cages — are forced to fish, and their catch ends up in the supply chains of American supermarkets and restaurants.
-The migration agency said Friday that the report follows several years of close work with Indonesian authorities to rescue hundreds of fisherman identified as victims of trafficking.
+The IOM said Friday that the report follows several years of close work with Indonesian authorities to rescue hundreds of fisherman identified as victims of trafficking in Indonesia.

 About a quarter of the men are in Benjina, a town that straddles two islands in the Maluku chain, according to an Indonesian official who recently visited the area.
-These men, some abandoned five, 10, even 20 years ago, load and unload fish off boats for food and pocket money, or cut and sell logs in the forest of surrounding areas.
+These men, some abandoned five, 10, even 20 years ago, load and unload fish off boats for food and pocket money, or cut and sell logs in the forest.

-Another wiped tears as he spoke, his voice quivering.
+Another wiped away tears as he spoke, his voice quivering.

-The moratorium was declared by Indonesia's new Fisheries Minister Susi Pudjiastuti to determine which ships are not properly licensed and crack down on illegal foreign boats.
-Poaching drains billions of dollars from the country, and Pudjiastuti said Friday that stamping it out is key to addressing labor abuses.
-She added she was horrified knowing fishermen are being enslaved in her country.
+The moratorium was declared by Indonesia's new Fisheries Minister, Susi Pudjiastuti, to determine which ships are not properly licensed and crack down on illegal foreign boats.
+Illegal fishing drains billions of dollars from the country, and Pudjiastuti said Friday that stamping it out is key to addressing labor abuses.

 "We are not letting this happen," she said.
 "In the past, it's been a normal practice.
 Not now.
 I'm not allowing it."